 How comfortable am I with computers and technology?

-What do I expect of the online study?
+What do I expect of the online classes?

 Online Accommodation Procedures

 - Student will review the DSPS webpage which provides information regarding services, resources, procedures, rights, responsibilities and appeal.

 - Student will review the DSPS Student Online Orientation and complete the forms.

 - Student will provide the DSPS office at their campus location with documentation of disability from a learning disabilities specialist or licensed professional such as a medical doctor, psychologist or psychiatrist.
 Documentation should be current and contain diagnosis of disability but also the disability related limitations on the student’s ability to perform major life activities.

 - Upon receipt of Application and disability verification, the student will be contacted by DSPS.
 The DSPS Specialist will contact the student in response to their accommodation request.

 - The Student and specialist will have a discussion of strengths, goals, limitations, fundamental requirements of class, or classes, and options for services and accommodations.

 - When necessary the DSPS specialist will e-mail the instructor for clarification of fundamental requirements.

 - The DSPS specialist will complete a Support Services Agreement form and will email it to the student.
 The student will sign their agreement and generally email the completed form back to DSPS.